Video: Dune – Leadership Styles and The Problem of Power

 “Leadership is not about titles, positions or flowcharts.
 It is about one life influencing another.”

-I have picked the resources that I have found most helpful, particular in my capacities as a leader and coach.
-Most of these titles are already very popular and you maybe familiar with some but I hope there is at least one new title or perspective you can find in the list below.
+I have picked the resources that I have found most helpful, particularly in my capacity as a leadership coach.
+Most of these titles are already very popular and you may be familiar with some but I hope there is at least one new title or perspective you can find in the list below.
 Enjoy!

 Want to read one book on influencing and persuading people?
 Start here.
-This is the classic work on influence by Robert Cialdini.
+Influence is the classic work on persuasion by Robert Cialdini.
 Pretty much every other book or expert on the subject of psychology, sales and communication makes reference to Cialdini.
 Make yourself an expert too!

 Getting to Yes: Negotiating Agreement Without Giving In by Roger Fisher and William Ury